 ❤️Why you’ll love this feature: A second set of eyes is fantastic for projects of great significance, like a piece of work you’re publishing or something worth a large chunk of your grade.

 Grammarly’s grading tool gives you a quick look of your writing, including:

 - Readability scores

 - Vocabulary checker

-❤️Why you’ll love this feature: These stats keep your writing aligned with your audience so you don’t write something that turns them away.
-PS—did you know that for a broad consumer base, your writing should be at an eighth grade level?
+❤️Why you’ll love this feature: These stats align your writing with your audience, so you don’t write something that turns them away.
+PS—did you know that for a broad consumer base, your writing should be at an eighth-grade level?
 Grammarly lets you quickly see where you’re at so you can adjust accordingly.